gvwilson/thirdbit/_posts/2007/2007-11-08-file-under-still-not-getting-it.md

   in the lab, and how nanotechnology could let us build elevators into orbit.
 Nowhere does he mention the millions of people who die every year in developing countries from starvation, war, and preventable diseases.
 Human rights?
-Bah---science is about more toys for the haves.
+Bah—science is about more toys for the haves.
 It's about putting a handful of well-fed representatives of the industrialized world on Mars to do things that robots can do at a twentieth of the cost, not about stopping HIV/AIDS from destroying